 Your personal success at getting results is clearly a place where a little knowledge goes a long way.

 By adding the lens of Productivity Personas to your tool belt, you will be better equipped to deal with any productivity issue, whether it’s for yourself, helping a friend, or leading a team.

 If you’re feeling drained or like you’re spinning your wheels or simply not making the impact you know you can make, this might just be your ticket to faster, simpler, and better results.

 Here are three ways you can use the Productivity Personas to your advantage:

-“Starter” and “finisher” are just one lens.
+“Starter” and “finisher” combo is just one example.
 Here are some additional Productivity Personas to give you some more lenses: